Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 • learn the Ruby vs Tawny split

-• understand LBV and Vintage
+• taste LBV and Vintage

 • know that White Port exists